2018 Overwatch League season: Standings

-Source: Overwatch League

 Playoffs

 After the group stage, the Los Angeles Gladiators finished atop the league via a map differential tiebreaker.
 They earned the right to choose their opponent for the first round of the playoffs.
 For the first time in this selection process, the team with the best record did not choose the lowest ranked team.
 They choose their crosstown rivals, the second-seeded Los Angeles Valiant.
 The Valiant won the series in 5 maps.
 In the next series, the two-time stage champion New York Excelsior defeated the Dallas Fuel, 3–2.
 The Excelsior were unable to win their third consecutive stage championship, losing to the Valiant, 3–1.

 Playoffs

 After the regular season, the New York Excelsior and the Los Angeles Valiant finished atop their respective divisions, earning first-round byes.
 The next four remaining teams, Boston Uprising, Los Angeles Gladiators, London Spitfire, and Philadelphia Fusion, were seeded according to regular season record, regardless of division.
 The third-seeded Uprising played the sixth-seeded Fusion, while the fourth-seeded Gladiators played the fifth-seeded Spitfire.
 Each series was a best of 3 matches (each match was best of 5 maps).
 The winners of the two semifinal matches advanced to the Grand Finals, which took place at Barclays Center in Brooklyn, New York from July 27–28.